jameshughes89/cs102/src/site/topics/sorting/sorting-basic.rst

     * Look at the last element, the largest (8), and compare it to the sorted list and see that it is larger than the first thing it considers (7), therefore there is no need to look past it

-* Like the worst case scenario, the nest case scenario configuration depends on which way the elements in the sorted list are looked at
+* Like the worst case scenario, the best case scenario configuration depends on which way the elements in the sorted list are looked at

 Algorithm